intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/operator_register.md

   gelu_p_ = dnnl::eltwise_forward(gelu_pd);
 }
 ```
-Forward function is to execute operator.
+The forward function executes the operator.
 Using oneDNN, we set input and output to data_handle, and execute the primitive.

-And after executing the primitive, don't forget to unref input tensors, that's to reduce the reference count of tensor and manage memory more rigorously.
+Notes: Please don't forget to unrefernce the input tensors after executing the primitive.
+The reason is to reduce the reference count of tensors and manage memory more strictly.

 ```cpp
 void GeluOperator::Forward(const vector<Tensor*>& input, const vector<Tensor*>& output) {
 // 1.
 Alias variables part